SAT-STEP/SAT-STEP/gui-testing/gui-testing.md

         - **Require:** The constraint should **NOT** be visualized
     - **Check constraint paging**
         - **Require:** Clicking on the page change buttons should move between pages
-        - **Require:** Moving past the first of last page should not be possible
+        - **Require:** Moving past the first or last page should not be possible
         - **Require:** The same page (e.g. page 3) should not change as you change back and forth
         - Enter `3` into the "Number of rows per page:" field
         - Press "Select"